berry-thawson/diff2html/README.md

 * For deletion we don't immediately write it to output, if we encounter addition after deletion block, we write both addition and deletion block together as modified.
 Else, we write the whole deletion block's html output and then proceed for the currrent input (i.e. unchanged input).

 That's it.
 Nice??

+## TL;DR
+Using shell script for this task makes the script very slow for any non trivial files exceeding 10000 loc.
+I needed something like this and when I used EugenDueck's script I noticed the inherent vice.
+Also, there were some bugs in the the formatted output.
+And, when I used awk for this it resulted in more succint and readable script.
+Also for the big file I mentioned processing time reduced from 12 min 40 sec to 0.2 sec!

+## Confession:
+I am just a passerby in scripting world and I don't claim any correctness of my opinions.
+This is the impression I got when I worked through this problems and it would really helpful for me if anybody could give some insights on these kind of scripts.
+Thanks in advance.
+Also this script, the replicates the core funtionality of the mentioned script but by different means.
+Other things are to be to be added.
+Please feel free to give any suggestions.

 ## Rant:
 But, however good the script itself is shell is hardly a tool for such heavy lifing.